topological-modular-forms/Darwin-Typeface/README.md

 - Experimenting with a variable width axis designed specifically for allowing a greater amount of expansion with [microtype](https://ctan.org/pkg/microtype); see [TeX SE 634421](https://tex.stackexchange.com/q/634421).
 - Designing extra families as required by math usage, such as Monospace for basic Latin.
 - Extending the font with other scripts as described in [Issue #01](https://github.com/topological-modular-forms/Darwin-Typeface/issues/1).

+## Progress
+Here's where the development of Darwin currently stands:
+- [x] Regular style for basic Latin designed.
+- [ ] Regular style for basic Latin polished.
+- [ ] Basic Latin coverage extended to bold, italic, and bold italic.
+- [ ] Basic Latin coverage extended to other optical sizes.
+- [ ] Repeat the above steps for ever larger glyph sets.

+Here “basic Latin” refers to the glyph set containing [A-Z][a-z][0-9], basic punctuation and alternate figures (old style, tabular, and tabular old style).
+A much wider glyph set has been designed for the Regular style of Darwin, which includes Greek, Cyrillic, extended Latin, etc., but work on extending the glyph set of the Regular style has been temporarily halted in favor of first polishing basic Latin and extending it to more styles, after which we'll go back to extending the glyph set for Darwin once more.

 ## Support
 If you'd like to support the development of this project, there are several ways in which you can help: